rogeriojorge/NEAT/README.md

-## NEAT
+# **NEAT**
 NEar-Axis opTimisation

-# Requirements
-To run NEAT, you'll need the following libraries

-* gsl
-* boost
-* gcc10

-and the python packages specified in requirements.txt .

-# Download NEAT
+NEAT is a python framework that is intended to find optimized stellarator configurations for fast particle confinement using the near-axis expansion formalism.
+The magnetic field is calculated using the code [pyQSC](https://github.com/landreman/pyQSC/), the particle orbits are traced using the code [gyronimo](https://github.com/prodrigs/gyronimo) (included as a submodule) and the optimization is done using the code [simsopt](https://github.com/hiddenSymmetries/).

-gyronimo and pybind11 added to NEAT using git submodules To download gyronimo and pybind11 when cloning NEAT clone using the following command:
+To download clone NEAT including its submodules, use the following command:

 ```bash
 git clone --recurse-submodules https://github.com/rogeriojorge/NEAT.git
 ```
-or, alternatively, after cloning NEAT, run:
+or, alternatively, after downloading this repository, in the root folder, run:

 ```bash
 git submodule init
 git submodule update